A Guide to Exterior Lights

 The final scenario is for any lights that are fully open to the elements and/or will be directly exposed to rain or water spray.
 Examples of this scenario include uncovered exterior wall lights, step lights and garden lighting.

-* There may be some exceptional circumstances where fittings with lower IP ratings may be suitable for certain uses, we always recommend contacting our team and/or your electrician to discuss your specific needs before making a purchase.
+There may be some exceptional circumstances where fittings with lower IP ratings may be suitable for certain uses, we always recommend contacting our team and consulting your electrician to discuss your specific needs before making a purchase.

 A note on coastal locations!